johansundstrom/digital-systems/lecture-1.md

-# Lecture 1 - Intro to Digital Systems
+# Lecture 1 - Introduction to Digital Systems (ITE200)

 * Focus - Digital Systems where human-machines interfaces can be found
 * Mainly on Industry 4.0 and Health and Welfare areas